SimonNetje/milestone1-sg/README.md

 Don’t trust the browser page—curl the endpoints; the HTTP codes will tell you the truth.
 ```
+## Reflection on output
+*after this output the whole application worked and no further changes were needed*

 ## AI Assistance Reflection:
   I used generative AI to: